Skip to main content

 Posted Dec.
 19, 2022 at 12:36 p.m.

 BOONE, N.C. — Being a Mountaineer doesn’t have to come with a mountain of debt.
-As App State students and alums can attest, you might be surprised by just how many ways there are to pay for college.
+As App State alums can attest, you might be surprised by just how many ways there are to pay for college.

 “The more scholarships that you apply to, the more likely you are to get scholarships — and the more scholarships you get, the more realistic getting a four-year degree is.”